masonmahaffey/nodemail-starter/README.md

 # NodeMailer Email Sender - Starter

 This is a repo for a starter server for sending emails to yourself or others through gmail using the nodemail node module.
-Just download and install and you have a good foundation for building application.
+Follow the installation steps below to setup the server.

 ## Installation
 1. Download the repository